Simple calculation to determine if your business can afford a cash advance.

-- Find the lowest deposit month of your last 3 months business checking account deposit totals.
+- Find the lowest deposit month of your last 3 checking account cycles.
 Example, $50,000.

 - Take that figure and multiply it times .20.
 This is approximately the amount you should conservatively be taking for an mca merchant cash advance.